Sergeant Lightfoot Gets Green Card

-Sgt.
-Lightfoot joined the U.S. Marine Corps as a teenager.
-Although Lightfoot was attending school in Miami, his place of birth was in the Bahamas.
-A recruiter persuaded him to list his country of birth as the U.S. in order to join the Marines.
-His story began to unravel eleven years later when Lightfoot, stationed in Okinawa, was ordered to return to the U.S. with his wife and three sons.
+Danny Lightfoot joined the US Marine Corps as a teenager.
+Although Lightfoot was attending school in Miami, his place of birth was in the Bahamas, a recruiter persuaded him to list his country of birth as the U.S. in order to join the Marines.
+His story began to unravel eleven years later when Sergeant Lightfoot, stationed in Okinawa, was ordered to return to the U.S. with his wife and three sons.
 Unable to secure U.S. Passports for himself and his family, Lightfoot made a full confession to his superiors.

 The Marine Corps contacted Congressman Jerry Lewis (R-CA) who sent Lightfoot to Attorney Carl Shusterman, a former INS Trial Attorney, for legal advice.
-Shusterman obtained the permission of his client and the Marine Corps to turn Lightfoot over to the United States Immigration Service.
+Shusterman obtained the permission of his client and the Marine Corps to pursue Sergeant Lightfoot’s case in Immigration Court.

 A few months later, the INS expedited Sergeant Lightfoot’s application for U.S. citizenship.